 Our alumni network exists to maintain a link between the School and our Old Boys, known as Old Davenians.
 We are extremely proud of our sense of community at Davenies; the relationships and friendships that are formed here last a lifetime.
 After boys leave, their relationship with the Davenies community continues and we are keen to hear of their endeavours and successes as well as provide opportunities to reconnect with former school friends.
 All boys, regardless of when they left, are eligible to join, all we require is permission to add their details to the Old Davenians’ mailing list.
-If you are an Old Boy and would like to join the Old Davenians network, please complete a Keeping in Touch Form and return to Mrs Steffi Plumrdige, Marketing Officer.
-We are proud of our Old Boys and always keen to hear of their stories, successes and endeavours.
+If you are an Old Boy and would like to join the Old Davenians network, please complete a Keeping in Touch Form via the link below.

-Amongst other events, we welcome our Old Davenians back each year around the time they start university (or work) for an opportunity to catch up with friends and staff before embarking on their next adventure.
-The next get together is Friday 4 September 2020 for the Class of 2015; further details will be available in due course.
+Amongst other events, we welcome our Old Davenians back each year around the time they start university or work, for an opportunity to catch up with friends and staff before embarking on their next adventure.
+We are delighted to be able to host this event once again this coming September for the scheduled year group, as well as the previous year group who we were unable to host owing to restrictions in place at the time.

 Catching Up with Our Old Davenians